A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties: Introduction

-The variance-constrained approach is another efficient way to handle the robust state estimation problem for complex networks \cite{HU2016A,hu2019variance,li2017nonaugmented,li2017state,li2019resilient}.
-In \cite{HU2016A}, by employing the Riccati-like difference equations technique, an estimator was designed in an augmented form for a class of time-varying coupled complex networks with stochastic measurements.
-In this algorithm, the estimation error covariance is upper bounded by a sequence of recursive matrices.
-Later, this scheme was extended to the case with quantized measurements and uncertain inner coupling in \cite{hu2019variance}.
+The variance-constrained approach is another efficient way to handle the robust state estimation problem for complex networks \cite{hu2013recursive,HU2016A,hu2019variance,li2017nonaugmented,li2017state,li2019resilient}.
+In their pioneering work, Hu et al. \cite{hu2013recursive} designed an augmented estimator for a class of time-varying coupled complex networks with fading measurements by employing the Riccati-like difference equations technique.
+In this work, the estimation error covariance is upper bounded by a sequence of recursive matrices.
+Later, this scheme was extended to cases with time-varying complex networks in \cite{HU2016A} and uncertain inner coupling in \cite{hu2019variance}, respectively.
 Note that the estimator gain matrices in \cite{HU2016A,hu2019variance} are determined in the compact form, which are solved by utilizing the global information.
 However, in terms of computational complexity and operation efficiency, it is preferable to resolve the gains in a distributed way for each node \cite{li2017nonaugmented,li2017state,li2019resilient}.
-For this purpose, in \cite{li2017nonaugmented}, a non-augmented estimator was designed by solving two Riccati-like difference equations, without the need of calculating cross-covariance matrices between coupling nodes.
+For this purpose, Li at al. \cite{li2017nonaugmented} designed a non-augmented estimator by solving two Riccati-like difference equations, without the need of calculating cross-covariance matrices between coupling nodes.
 In particular, two inequality conditions on the Riccati-like equations had to be satisfied at every step, which limits the estimator's applicability.
 Recently, a boundedness analysis of the estimation error dynamics was presented in \cite{li2019resilient}, where a sufficient condition concerning system matrices was introduced to ensure the estimator feasibility.
 However, this condition was ineffective since it contains several parameters implicitly in the estimators to be carefully designed.
 Therefore, the estimators designed by variance-constrained methods are subject to strict feasibility criteria.
 Besides, the estimators in \cite{HU2016A,hu2019variance,li2017nonaugmented,li2017state,li2019resilient} failed to handle the case of system parameters with uncertainties, which usually exist in physical systems, such as manipulators and artificial satellites.
 As a remedy, a penalization approach was introduced to handle the parametric errors for the state estimation of networked systems in \cite{Zhou2013}.
 However, it was assumed that every system matrix was first-order differentiable with respect to each parametric error, and a central unit was needed to derive all estimator gains.
 In this sense, the algorithm in \cite{Zhou2013} is not fully distributed.